learn-co-curriculum/phase-4-displaying-associated-data/README.md

 }
 ```

+> *Note*: the seed file creates seed data randomly, so the data you see in your
+> browser will be different.

 Based on our models, we know each dog house has many reviews associated with it,
 and we can use Active Record to access that data: